yinon-gold/mlops-dtu-project/reports/README.md

 When encountering bugs during the execution of our experiments, we utilized a systematic debugging approach.
 This involved identifying the issue, isolating the part of the code causing the problem, and then implementing a solution.
 We used various debugging tools and techniques, such as breakpoints, print statements, and logging, to assist in this process.

+To assist in this comprehensive debugging process, we utilized a variety of debugging tools and techniques.
+These included setting breakpoints, which allowed us to pause the execution of the program at specific points and examine the state of the system.
+We also used print statements to output the values of variables at different stages of execution.
+Additionally, we employed logging to record the flow of the program, which was particularly useful for tracking down elusive bugs that were difficult to reproduce.
+This systematic approach to debugging ensured efficient and effective resolution of issues, maintaining the integrity of our experiments.

 ## Working in the cloud